vaneJwong/image-matching-silver-medal-kaggle/README.md

 ├── results/ # Visualizations and leaderboard screenshots └── README.md

+## How to Navigate This Repository

+- Start with the root README for an overview of the project and results
+- See `notebooks/` for experimental analysis and exploration
+- See `src/` for core implementation of the image matching pipeline
+- See `results/` for visualizations and leaderboard screenshots

 ## Notes

 - This repository is intended for **project and portfolio showcase purposes**